Art creators

 You do not have to accept grants.
 If you have been awarded a grant and would like to turn it down or return it because of a change in plans or for any other reason, please notify ArtsKC Grant Staff immediately.

-Grants are paid in two payments.
+Single year grants are paid in two payments.
 The grant recipient must return a signed grant agreement and W-9 in order to receive the first payment of 80%.
 To receive the second payment of 20%, the grantee must turn in an Impact Report, which must be approved by ArtsKC.
 Please allow two weeks after submitting grant agreements and impact reports to process checks.

 Impact Reports for 2022-2023 Mission Support Grants are due June 15, 2023.